Quick Answer

 Birds have long fascinated scientists with their remarkable navigational abilities.
 Whether migrating thousands of miles or finding their way home from unfamiliar territories, birds demonstrate an extraordinary sense of direction and location.
 This navigational prowess is attributed to several specialized biological elements that function together like an internal GPS.
 These elements include special proteins in their eyes, mineral crystals in their beaks, and wave receptors in their ears, eyes, and brains.

-Specialized Proteins in the Eyes
+Specialized Proteins in the Eyes: Seeing Direction

 A key component of birds’ navigational system is a specialized protein called cryptochrome, found in their eyes.
 Cryptochrome is sensitive to blue light and is believed to play a crucial role in the birds’ ability to detect the Earth’s magnetic field.